Have you ever met someone who seems to have an unshakeable calm, even in the face of frustration or annoyance?

 4. They see the bigger picture.

 They understand that minor setbacks or frustrations are just a small part of life’s grand tapestry.
 By focusing on the broader context, they avoid getting caught up in trivial matters and maintain perspective.
-This ability to zoom out and see the bigger picture helps them maintain a sense of proportion and avoid overreacting to minor inconveniences.
+Having the ability to zoom out and see the bigger picture helps them maintain a sense of proportion and avoid overreacting to minor inconveniences.

 5. They have a strong sense of self-awareness.